MatejaD/swiper/README.md

 # Description

-App made for connecting developers
+App made for developers by developers.